nguyenkhanhquy/leetcode-solutions/README.md

 # LeetCode Solutions

-This repository contains my solutions to problems on LeetCode.
+This repository contains my solutions of problems on LeetCode

 ## Author